THE HISTORY OF THE CIAAA

 Despite several years of presentations to the Executive Directors and Presidents of Canada's provincial and territorial school athletic associations, gaining traction across the country has been a challenge.
 Leadership Training Courses were being offered in several provinces but there was no-one who pursued the initiative to expand offerings.

 After continuing conversations and course deliveries, in 2019, the CIAAA and BC School Sports signed an MOU to become the third province to be a member of the CIAAA.
 This partnership brought over 400 new members to the CIAAA as well as further financial support.
-The CIAAA now has three official partner provinces, Alberta, BC, and Saskatchewan.
+In September 2022, the PEISAA Signed On as a Partner Province.
+The CIAAA now has four official partner provinces, Alberta, BC, and Saskatchewan & Prince Edward Island.